System Design Questions to ask in an interview

 - How many active users?
 Are there power users that upload most of the content or is it spread evenly?

-- How do we partition this data and noisy neighbours?
+- How do we partition this data and handle noisy neighbours?

 - Are users distributed across the world?